 Fill out the form below to receive information from this school.

 |Admission Information||University Admission must be successfully processed prior to Dept. considering an application complete.
 Applicants are encouraged to apply to the University first, and early.
 After applying to the University, Applicants should submit all other required materials directly to the MPH Program: University of Alaska, Anchorage, Attn: Katie Frost, 3211 Providence Dr., DPL 405, Anchorage, AK 99508|

 |Tuition||See for full tuition information|

-Department Deadlines: March 1 for next Fall and October 1 for next Spring admission.
+Departmental deadlines: March 1st for next Fall admission and October 1st for next Spring admission.
 You must meet both deadlines.